 To achieve its mission ADC Forum has developed an integrated model of high-profile events, industry specific initiatives, information exchange and a leadership awards program.
 ADC Forum’s flagship initiative is the ADC Leadership Retreat, convened annually on Hayman Island.
 This ‘invitation only’ two and a half day Retreat brings together Federal Cabinet Ministers from Australia and Asia, State Premiers and Senior Ministers, Chief Executives from the top 100 companies in Australasia, senior government officials, leading international academics and other community leaders to discuss the key issues affecting the nation, the wider region, and the international community.

-ADC Forum also offers a range of other initiatives ranging from Boardroom briefings and Corporate/Government consultations such as the Canberra Connection, to high-profile one day summits focusing on critical issues such as: the 2005 National Infrastructure Summit; 2006 Energy and Minerals Car Insurance Business Council; 2007 Business Leaders Forum on Climate Change; 2008 Infrastructure 21; 2009 Philanthropy Summit; 2010 ADC Cities Summit.
+ADC Forum also offers a range of other initiatives ranging from Boardroom briefings and Corporate/Government consultations such as Canberra Connections, to high-profile one day summits focusing on critical issues such as the 2014 National Infrastructure and Cities Summit.
 ADC initiatives are renowned for their quality, the calibre of participants, and the frank and constructive sharing of views they engender.